hosungsmsft/azure-moodle-autoscale/README.md

 - Elasticsearch VM for search indexing in Moodle
 - Dual gluster nodes for high availability access to Moodle files

+## How to use these templates

+Once you've checked out the templates from git, you'll want to use the [Azure CLI tool(https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest)] to deploy them.
+First off you'll want to create a group with these:

+`az group create --name <stackname> --location <location>`

+Note that some locations in Azure might not support features or certain VM tiers.

+Next you'll want to either deploy and enter in all parameters manually:

+`az group deployment create --name moodle-autoscale --resource-group <stackname> --template-file azuredeploy.json`

+Alternatively, you can configure all your variables in the "azuredeploy.parameters.json" file and run:

+`az group deployment create --name moodle-autoscale --resource-group <stackname> --template-file azuredeploy.json --parameters azuredeploy.parameters.json`

+Depending on what tiers you selected for VMs and the database you will be looking at roughly 1-2 hours for a full deploy.
+See below for selectable parameters.

 ## *Parameters for the deployment*

-These can all be customized in the azure.parameters.json file depending on the size of the stack needed.
+These can all be customized in the azure.parameters.json file (or entered in manually) depending on the size of the stack needed.

 - moodleVersion: The Moodle version you want to install.
 Only MOODLE_33_STABLE and MOODLE_34_STABLE are valid due to fixes in Moodle core.
 - glusterTshirtSize: VM size for the gluster nodes (please check for more guidance below)